3 The manufacturer's submissions

 3.26

 The ERG noted that the additional studies identified by the manufacturer include people aged 13 to 17 years with schizophrenia, which is wider than the population defined in the scope (people aged 15 to 17 years).
-The ERG also noted that the systematic review and the two other data sources identified by the manufacturer encompassed people with conditions other than schizophrenia and included non-randomised studies.
+The ERG also noted that the systematic review and the 2 other data sources identified by the manufacturer encompassed people with conditions other than schizophrenia and included non-randomised studies.
 The ERG concurred with the manufacturer that data on the use of aripiprazole specifically for people with learning difficulties are unlikely to be available.

 3.27

 The ERG commented that comparable data on PANSS scores for aripiprazole, quetiapine, risperidone and olanzapine could have been included in an indirect comparison.
 It noted that the manufacturer provided no explanation of its calculation or interpretation of the odds ratios for the indirect comparison.
-The ERG also noted that three of the RCTs reported prolactin concentration in a standard format that could have been included in an indirect comparison.
+The ERG also noted that 3 of the RCTs reported prolactin concentration in a standard format that could have been included in an indirect comparison.
 Comparable data on weight change from the risperidone trial could also have been included in an indirect comparison.
 The ERG agreed with the manufacturer that there were insufficient data for analysis of the other clinical outcomes.

 Cost effectiveness